 Sand Springs is a medium-sized city located in the state of Oklahoma.
 With a population of 19,905 people and nine constituent neighborhoods, Sand Springs is the 24th largest community in Oklahoma.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sand Springs is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sand Springs is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Sand Springs who work in office and administrative support (19.27%), sales jobs (12.26%), and management occupations (8.45%).
+Overall, Sand Springs is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Sand Springs who work in office and administrative support (14.02%), sales jobs (10.96%), and management occupations (9.89%).

-In terms of college education, Sand Springs is nearly on par with the US average for all cities of 21.84%: 20.94% of adults 25 and older in Sand Springs have a bachelor's degree or advanced degree.
+The percentage of adults in Sand Springs who are college-educated is close to the national average for all communities of 21.84%: 20.15% of the adults in Sand Springs have a bachelor's degree or advanced degree.

-Sand Springs is a somewhat ethnically-diverse city.
+Sand Springs is a very ethnically-diverse city.
 The people who call Sand Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sand Springs residents report their race to be White, followed by Native American.
-Important ancestries of people in Sand Springs include Irish, English, French, and Scottish.
+Important ancestries of people in Sand Springs include German, Irish, English, French, and Scottish.

 The most common language spoken in Sand Springs is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Native American languages.